Wells College: Coeducation

 In October 2004, the Wells College board of trustees convened to consider changing the college to a coeducational institution.
 When the college's 18 trustees arrived on campus to deliberate, over 100 people staged a protest to block the paths and urge the trustees to vote against the change.
 The college stated that they were considering becoming coeducational to attract more students and combat "enrollment challenges" that posed a risk to the college's finances.
 After the board president announced on October 2 that Wells would become coeducational the following fall, over 100 students organized a sit-in to protest the resolution and the lack of student, alumni, and parent involvement in the decision.
 Multiple alumni, as well as students from other women's colleges, joined the multi-day sit-in, inspired by prior protests at Mills College.
 Despite the sit-in and letters from over a dozen parents, a university spokesperson stated later in the month that the board would not reconsider its position on the matter.

 After the board reaffirmed its decision to move ahead with coeducation, students filed a lawsuit against the college, which the courts rejected.
-A judge refusing to block the transition stated he chose not to "second-guess" the trustees' decision and did not to be responsible for any "annihilation" of the college.
+A judge refusing to block the transition stated he chose not to "second-guess" the trustees' decision and did not want to be responsible for any "annihilation" of the college.
 According to the Associated Press, "several" students chose to transfer following the decision.

 It was projected in May 2005 that the "inaugural coed class will include at least 21 males".
 In the fall of 2005, campus enrollment was made up of 383 women and 33 men, for a total of 416.
 The Post-Standard reported on the first day of classes that Wells opened "without problems".
 By 2007, Wells' total enrollment had grown to 574, of which approximately 75 percent were female.